microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

     - Run the PowerShell **[script](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/scripts/Set-SynapseEnvironment.ps1)** to create External Tables and Views in Synapse Serverless SQL Pool pointing to the Parquet files in the Storage Account.

 ## Success Criteria
-- You can query 'fhirdb' data in Synapse Studio to explore the External Tables and Views to see the exported FHIR resource entities.
+- You have query the `fhirdb` data in Synapse Studio to explore the External Tables and Views to see the exported FHIR resource entities.
-- New persisted FHIR data are fetched automatically to the Data Lake and become available for querying.
+- You have verfied that new persisted FHIR data are fetched automatically to the Data Lake and are available for querying.

 ## Learning Resources